girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Box_Sizing_Models/Readme.md

 ![image](https://user-images.githubusercontent.com/55577276/134493069-39a3ba69-c2d5-41cf-8a31-3e973e6f3490.png)

-*Figure 3: Difference in the rendered width by using box-sizing property*
+*Figure 3: Difference in the rendered width by using box-sizing property (Reference : medium.com)*

 We can also use the universal specifier specifing  box sizing as border box that will apply this to all the elements present in DOM.
 Universal box-sizing: